 COMMON COMPENSATION RECOVERED FROM TRUCKING ACCIDENTS

-Compensation for injuries and damages resulting from a truck accident is typically separated into two categories: economic and non-economic.
-Punitive damages may available, in some cases.
-Economic damages attempt to compensate the injured victim and/or family for their monetary losses, including:
+Compensation for injuries and damages resulting from a rollover are typically attempts to compensate the injured victim and/or family for their monetary losses, including:

 - CURRENT MEDICAL EXPENSES